net-amqp-rabbitmq/net-amqp-rabbitmq/README.md

 # For developers/authors

-Once you have cloned the repo, you will need to download the submodules
+Once you have cloned the repo, you will need to download the submodules.

 ```sh
 git submodule init